Aircraft hijacking: 2001–present

-On September 11, 2001, four airliners were hijacked by 19 Al-Qaeda extremists: American Airlines Flight 11, United Airlines Flight 175, American Airlines Flight 77 and United Airlines Flight 93.
-The first two planes were deliberately crashed into the Twin Towers of the World Trade Center and the third was crashed into The Pentagon building.
+On September 11, 2001, four airliners were hijacked by 19 Al-Qaeda extremists: American Airlines Flight 11, United Airlines Flight 175, American Airlines Flight 77, and United Airlines Flight 93.
+The first two planes were deliberately crashed into the Twin Towers of the World Trade Center in New York City and the third was crashed into The Pentagon in Arlington County, Virginia.
 The fourth crashed in a field in Stonycreek Township near Shanksville, Pennsylvania after crew and passengers attempted to overpower the hijackers.
-Authorities believe that the intended target was the U.S. Capitol.
-In total, 2,996 people perished and more than 6,000 were injured in the attacks, making the hijackings the deadliest in modern history.
+Authorities believe that the intended target was the U.S. Capitol or the White House in Washington, D.C.
+In total, 2,996 people (2,977 if excluding the perpetrators) perished and more than 6,000 were injured in the attacks, making the hijackings the deadliest in modern history.

 Following the attacks, the U.S. government formed the Transportation Security Administration (TSA) to handle airport screening at U.S. airports.
 Government agencies around the world tightened their airport security, procedures and intelligence gathering.
 Until the September 11 attacks, there had never been an incident whereby a passenger aircraft was used as a weapon of mass destruction.
 The 9/11 Commission report stated that it was always assumed that a "hijacking would take the traditional form"; therefore, airline crews never had a contingency plan for a suicide-hijacking.
 As Patrick Smith, an airline pilot, summarizes:

 Throughout the mid-2000s, hijackings still occurred but there were much fewer incidents and casualties.
 The number of incidents had been declining, even before the September 11 attacks.
 One notable incident in 2006 was the hijacking of Turkish Airlines Flight 1476, flying from Tirana to Istanbul, which was seized by a man named Hakan Ekinci.
 The aircraft, with 107 passengers and 6 crew, made distress calls to air traffic control and the plane was escorted by military aircraft before landing safely at Brindisi, Italy.
 In 2007, several incidents occurred in the Middle East and Northern Africa; hijackers in one of these incidents claimed to be affiliated with Al-Qaeda.
 Towards the end of the decade, AeroMexico experienced its first terror incident when Flight 576 was hijacked by a man demanding to speak with President Calderón.
+In 2007, a man failed to hijack a 737-200 with 103 people on board over Chad.

-Since 2010, the Aviation Safety Network estimates there have been 15 hijackings worldwide with three fatalities.
+Between 2010 and 2019, the Aviation Safety Network estimates there have been 15 hijackings worldwide with three fatalities.
 This is a considerably lower figure than in previous decades which can be attributed to greater security enhancements and awareness of September 11–style attacks.
 On June 29, 2012, an attempt was made to hijack Tianjin Airlines Flight GS7554 from Hotan to Ürümqi in China.
 More recently was the 2016 hijacking of EgyptAir Flight MS181, involving an Egyptian man who claimed to have a bomb and ordered the plane to land in Cyprus.
 He surrendered several hours later, after freeing the passengers and crew.